Gratzi/gratzi.github.io/_posts/2015-4-28-hello-friends.md

 title: Hello Friends!
 ---

 If you're reading this you're likely someone the creators of [Pegg](http://pegg.us) know personally.
 Congrats!
-We kickass.
+We kick ass.
 And by extension so do you.

 Pegg is a special kind of thing... an experiment as much as an app.
 Our hypothesis: